1. Home

 IP Private Prosecutions

-Ionic Legal’s private IP prosecutions practice offers comprehensive support on counterfeiting and copyright infringement prosecutions from pre-commencement to sentencing.
-We take IP crime seriously, and our connections with expert investigators and counsel ensure we can pursue offenders efficiently and effectively, ensuring clients’ brands are protected.
+Ionic Legal’s IP private prosecutions practice provides comprehensive support for counterfeiting and copyright infringement cases, guiding clients from pre-commencement through to sentencing.
+As an experienced intellectual property law firm, we take IP crime seriously and leverage our network of expert investigators and counsel to pursue offenders efficiently and effectively, ensuring our clients’ brands and intellectual property are fully protected.

 Investigation into suspected offending